MuhammadNasarUddin/mp3_to_wav/README.md

 ![Alt text](mp3.png)
 # MP3 to WAV Converter

-This is a simple web-based MP3 to WAV converter built using Streamlit and PyDub.
+This is a simple web-based MP3 to WAV converter built using Flask and PyDub.

 ## Features
 - **File Upload:** Upload your MP3 file easily.